It's all about endurance

 - Hebrews 12:2

 “Never give up”, we've all heard it before!
 However that statement is easier said than done, the reality is sometimes giving up appears to be the better option.
 But I can guarantee that giving up isn't the way to go, endurance is the key.
-God grants us with endurance so that we can make it through this life, fearlessly.
-God is all knowing and he holds our life in his hands, so we should never doubt that he is preparing us for greater things.
-We WILL face test and trials, and we will also have harvest seasons.
+God grants us endurance so that we can make it through this life, fearlessly.
+God is all-knowing and he holds our lives in his hands, so we should never doubt that he is preparing us for greater things.
+We WILL face tests and trials, and we will also have harvest seasons.
 In each season we have a reason to thank God and an opportunity to learn.
 The more that we understand this, the less eager we will feel to rush ahead of time.
 Sometimes it seems like we're suffering instead of seizing the day, but there are keys to battling the mundane.
 We must remember that there is a bigger picture, trust God, rest, and repeat.

 Christ rejoiced in his victory before he even suffered and died on the cross.
 I don't know about you, but if I knew that I was going to be martyred I wouldn't be rejoicing; in fact, I would probably begin to stress out and feel anxious.
 We need to be like Christ, he rejoiced in advance because he recognized the significance of his suffering.
 Although he knew that pain was approaching, he also believed that God's plan was more important than being comfortable.
 Remember that when Christ died on the cross, he felt the pain like any other human would've.
 Every cut, wound, and scar was a symbol of his love for us, and although it was unbearable it was the will of his father.
-I pray that everyone that reads this is cognisant of the fact that seasons come and go.
+I pray that everyone that reads this is cognizant of the fact that seasons come and go.
 Every difficult, challenging, and laborious period in your life will pass.
 But as long as your doing the will of the father, it's worth it.
-Always recall in the midst of a storm that there is joy on the other side of the struggle.
+Always recall amid a storm that there is joy on the other side of the struggle.
 Sometimes it's easy to focus on the negative things in life, but God has graced you to be in the season that you're in!
 As long as you're still here take advantage of the challenges that are before you.
-In the book of Genesis, we read that God rested after his six days of creation.
+In the book of Genesis, we read that God rested after His six days of creation.
 If God needed rest; we can assume that we also need rest.

 Let's Refer back to Hebrews 12:2!

 “...and sat down at the right hand of the throne of God".
 Notice how Christ was seated after he completed his task when we read the bible we see that throughout his time on earth Christ was praying, fasting, and communing with the father regularly.
 His moments with God were for fellowship and refueling, but he never forgot his mission or his purpose.
 He understood the importance of rest and knew the difference between rest and being finished.
 We must be intentional about how we rest, and when we choose to rest.
 Not resting enough can be dangerous, but resting too much isn't productive.
-Recall that Christ’s life wasn't a cake walk he was persecuted and mocked constantly, but he endured those moments.
+Recall that Christ’s life wasn't a cakewalk he was persecuted and mocked constantly, but he endured those moments.
 By the time that he faced his major trial (the cross), he had endured so much already!
 When all was said and done he sat at the right hand of the father, what an honor.
 Don't you want to be rewarded for your endeavors here on earth?